-- Answer to the question: MGS Annual Return Required? (see above to determine whether the corporation is required to file) - Corporation's Legal Name and Mailing Address - Registered/Head Office Address-Address must consist of a street name and number, or a rural route and number or a lot and concession number.
+- Answer to the question: MGS Annual Return Required?
+(See above to determine whether the corporation is required to file.) - · Corporation's Legal Name and Mailing Address - Registered/Head Office Address.
+This must consist of a street name and number, or a rural route and number or a lot and concession number.
 Post office box is not an acceptable address.
-Please do not abbreviate City/Town/ Village names. - Ontario Corporations Tax Account No. (MOF) - · Corporation's Legal Name and Mailing Address - · Taxation Year Start Date - · Taxation Year End Date - Answer to the question: Has address changed since last filed CT23 Return?
-If yes, please indicate the date of change. - Date of Corporation's Incorporation or Amalgamation - Ontario Corporation No. (MGS) - · Canada Revenue Agency Business Number - Jurisdiction Incorporated (in full, no abbreviations)
+Please do not abbreviate City/Town/Village names. - Ontario Corporations Tax Account No. (MOF) - · Taxation Year Start Date - Taxation Year End Date - Answer to the question: "Has address changed since last filed CT23 Return?"
+If yes, please indicate the date of change. - Date of Corporation's Incorporation or Amalgamation - Ontario Corporation No. (MGS) - Canada Revenue Agency Business Number - Jurisdiction Incorporated (in full, no abbreviations)